scepman/scepman-docs/docs/certificate-deployment/jamf/users.md

 Please follow this guide to distribute certificates to users.
 User certificates are possible on computers (macOS) as well as devices (e.g.: iOS, iPadOS).
 Before deploying the first certificates via Jamf, follow the [general steps for Jamf](general.md) first.

+Note that the "User and Location" data of your computers or mobile devices need to be properly populated, so certificate can be issued.
+Especially, the user must have an email address, as this is used as unique identifier for the assigned user.

 ## SCEPman Root Certificate

 As first step you need to deploy SCEPman root certficate if you haven't done this already for the target plattform.
 Download this CA certificate via SCEPman dashboard: